 Where will you prepare your tea today?
 Have fun playing with the space and bringing out different elements.
 The spacial and visual fields are yours to enjoy during tea.

 Or on the other hand you might put a tea kit together in your bag with a thermos of hot water and just wait for the right environment to open up.

 The water is key.
 Emperors in Japan would sometimes only make tea using the water from a specific spring.
 Using water that tastes good, and better yet has some mineral content, is recommended.
 The water also needs to be hot, at or near boiling.
 You can keep it warm in a kettle or thermos.

 Well crafted tea-ware is an enriching part of the tea experience.
 In general, when people are new to this way of tea, they are surprised by the small size of the teapots.
 Small teapots lend themselves to appreciation through smaller tastes of more steeps, and in fact give you space to try many teas in one sitting.

-Step by step instruction for brewing tea
+Basic step by step instruction for brewing tea

 In general there is no perfect recipe to follow in making good tea.
 The best advice is to be present and connect to your senses.
 The factors at play in determining how each steep will work are the temperature of the water, the amount of tea used, the length of the steeping time, and how much the tea has already been steeped.

 1. Rinse the vessel and cup(s) with hot water, to warm them.